ateyssandier/apdex/README.md

 ## Runtime Complexity

-Based on the assumed requirement** all apps must be sorted per host (not just the top 25), the algorithm in place can be defined by the following steps:
+Based on the assumption only the top 25 apps have to be kept sorted,** the algorithm in place can be defined by the following steps:

 1. Create a dictionary of apps keyed by app name (Object<string, App>) -- O(n)